dolthub/docs/content/reference/sql/dolt-system-tables.md

 ### Query Details

-Doing a `SELECT *` query for a diff table will show you every change that has occurred to each row for every commit in this branch's history.
-Using `to_commit` and `from_commit` you can limit the data to specific commits.
+A `SELECT *` query for a diff table will show you every change that has occurred to each row for every commit in this branch's history.
+Using `to_commit` or `from_commit` will limit the data to specific commits.
 There is one special `to_commit` value `WORKING` which can be used to see what changes are in the working set that have yet to be committed to HEAD.
 It is often useful to use the [`HASHOF()`](../dolt-sql-functions.md#hashof) function to get the commit hash of a branch, or an ancestor commit.
-To get the differences between the last commit and its parent you could use `to_commit=HASHOF("HEAD") and from_commit=HASHOF("HEAD^")`
+For example, to get the differences between the last commit and its parent you could use `to_commit=HASHOF("HEAD") and from_commit=HASHOF("HEAD^")`

 For each row the field `diff_type` will be one of the values `added`,